pudly/schmopera-hugo/content/articles/magic-high-standards-midsummer-at-glyndebourne.md

 ---
-title: "Magic & high standards: Midsummer at Glyndebourne"
+title: "Magic &amp; high standards: Midsummer at Glyndebourne"
 ---

 ## What does it mean to you to be performing in *A Midsummer Night's Dream* in the 400th anniversary of Shakespeare's death?